mehlda/EmbeddedLinux/hw07/Readme.md

 ###gpioNode.js:
 Run this program by executing `./gpioNode.js`
 This is the Node.js program that copies P9_24 to P9_27 using interrupts.
-Information on its performance can be found in MethodResults.pdf
+Information on its performance can be found in MethodResults.pdf.
+The program is set to kill itself after 10 seconds to avoid locking up the CPU during testing.
+Be aware that a high enough frequency during testing will lock up the CPU due to the interrupts used by this program.
+To recover, turn off the function generator and the CPU should become usable again.

 ##hw07/mmap :